kgururaj/GenomicsDB_wiki/Using-the-variant-specific-customizations.md

     tiledb_load_csv -w <workspace> -A <array> -m sorted -p <directory_containing_csv_files>

-If you are not sure whether your CSV file is sorted, simply omit the "-m sorted" argument
+If you are not sure whether your CSV files are sorted, simply omit the "-m sorted" argument

     tiledb_load_csv -w <workspace> -A <array> -p <directory_containing_csv_files>